Interstate 65

-Interstate 65 (I-65) is a major north–south interstate highway in the central United States.
+Interstate 65 (I-65) is a major north–south Interstate Highway in the east-central region of the United States.
 As with most primary interstates ending in 5, it is a major crosscountry, north–south route, connecting between the Great Lakes and the Gulf of Mexico.
 Its southern terminus is located at an interchange with I-10 in Mobile, Alabama, and its northern terminus is at an interchange with US 12 (US 12) and US 20 (the Dunes Highway) in Gary, Indiana, just southeast of Chicago.
 I-65 connects several major metropolitan areas in the Midwest and Southern US.
 It connects the four largest cities in Alabama: Mobile, Montgomery, Birmingham, and Huntsville.
-It also serves as one of the main north–south routes through Nashville, Tennessee; Louisville, Kentucky; and Indianapolis, Indiana, each a major metropolitan area in its respective state.
+It also serves as one of the main north–south routes through Nashville, Tennessee; Louisville, Kentucky; and Indianapolis, Indiana, each the largest metropolitan area in their respective state.